butlerbj/Purchase-Analytics/README.md

 I tested the program using the provided `order_products.csv`, as well as `order_products__train.csv` and `order_products__prior.csv` which were also published by Instacart.

 Although the program works well against the provided input data sets, there are several ways I could improve the code.
 First, I would better-handle errors and exceptions so that the user will have useful information on how to respond when they arrive.
 Second, I would would make the code more performant; as it stands, the program is slow to execute on `order_products__prior.csv` (which contains 32,434,489 rows!).
 One area to look for improvement is to utilize more of the container datatypes in the `collections` module, as well as loop more effieciently using some of iterators and generators in the `itertools` module.
-Lastly, although I did bundle some of the repeated code in functions, I can further this by creating additional functions and classes.
+Lastly, although I did modularize some of the repeated code in functions, I can further refactor the code by creating additional functions and classes to make it more readable and modular.

 ## Summary